Ivory Coast ex-president Gbagbo freed by Hague court

 The panel said it would publish fuller details of the conditions imposed later on Friday.
 It said they were needed to “protect the integrity of the process” and directed the court’s registry to “identify and enter into arrangements with States willing to accept Mr Gbagbo and/or Mr Blé Goudé on their territories and enforce the conditions”.

-The need to make artangements meant the timing of the men’s release was unclear, but it was likely to be within hours.
+The need to make arrangements meant the timing of the men’s release was unclear, but it was likely to be within hours, said Gbagbo’s lawyer, Geert-Jan Knoops.

+“After two weeks waiting in jail, it’s quite a relief,” Knoops said.
+“Somebody who’s acquitted should not be detained.”

+Knoops said he did not know whether it would be possible for the former president to return to Ivory Coast, as he did not yet know the specific conditions of his release.

 Gbagbo’s family have said he would ultimately like to return to Ivory Coast but indicated he may first go to Belgium, where he has relatives.
 Blé Goudé’s intentions are not known.